Degenerate flat bands in twisted bilayer graphene: Introduction and statement of results

-We also have an analogue of \cite[Theorem 2]{bhz2}: we show that two-fold degenerate flat bands are gapped from the rest of the spectrum. \begin{theo}[Spectral gap] Suppose that $ D ( \alpha ) $ is given by \eqref{eq:Hamiltonian} with $ U_\pm $ satisfying \eqref{eq:symmetries}.
-If $\alpha \in \mathcal A$ then

-\end{theo} The Chern number and Berry curvature associated to the doubly degenerate flat band have similar properties to the case of simple flat bands.
-In particular, we have the following result proved in \ref{sec:Chern}. \begin{theo}[Flat band topology] Let $\alpha \in \mathcal A$ be two-fold degenerate.
-The Chern number of the rank 2 vector bundle $ E $ associated to $\ker_{L^2_0}(D(\alpha)+k)$ (see \eqref{eq:defE}) is
+The Chern number and Berry curvature associated to the degenerate flat band have similar properties to the case of simple flat bands.
+In particular, we have the following result proved in \ref{sec:Chern}.
+More specifically, we prove that the Bloch vector bundle decomposes into a trivial bundle of rank $ m ( \alpha ) - 1 $ and a line bundle isomorphic to that of a simple band. \begin{theo}[Flat band topology] For $\alpha \in \mathcal A$, the Chern number of the rank $ m ( \alpha )$ vector bundle $ E $ associated to $\ker_{L^2_0}(D(\alpha)+k)$ (see \eqref{eq:defE}) is

 In addition, the trace of the curvature, $H$, is non-negative and satisfies $H(k) = H(\omega k)$, $ H ( k ) = H ( - k) $. \end{theo} In Section \ref{sec:numerics}, we collect numerical observations on the possibility of having eigenvalues of $T_k$ of algebraic multiplicity $2$ but geometric multiplicity $1$ and thus corresponding to simple magic angles.
-We also discuss features of the Berry curvature for two-fold degenerate magic angles.
+We also discuss features of the Berry curvature for two-fold degenerate magic angles. {That motivates the presentation of the properties of the curvature in Theorem \ref{t:Chern}.}

-\smallsection{Acknowledgements} We would like to thank Mengxuan Yang for helpful discussions.
+\smallsection{Acknowledgements} We would like to thank Mengxuan Yang for helpful discussions.Special thanks go also to Zhongkai Tao for his help with simplifying Section \ref{sec:Chern}.
 TH and MZ were partially supported by the National Science Foundation under the grant DMS-1901462 and by the Simons Foundation under a ``Moir\'e Materials Magic" grant.

+\smallsection{Data availability statement} The datasets generated during and/or analysed during the current study are available from the corresponding author on request.